Obrimus: Taxonomy

+In a study based on genetic analysis to clarify the phylogeny of the Heteropterygidae published by Sarah Bank et al. in 2021, samples from Obrimus bicolanus and Obrimus bufo were also sequenced.
+The study found that the genus Obrimus forms a common clade with the sister genus Brasidas.

 Distribution

 Of the representatives known so far, only the occurrence of the two species described by Rehn and Rehn is known in more detail.
 Both appear on Luzon.
 While Obrimus bicolanus comes from the southeast of the island, more precisely from the Bicol region, Obrimus uichancoi was collected in the north in the province Apayao.
 Only the Philippines are given as location of the two other species.

 Terraristic

 A single representative of the genus is currently in the terrariums of lovers.
 The stock goes back to specimens that Thierry Heitzmann collected in 2010 on Luzon and bred for the first time.
-The species was brought to Europe in 2011 by Bruno Kneubühler, also distributed as Obrimus sp.
-'Pulog'.
-The Phasmid Study Group lists the species under the name Obrimus bicolanus (?) and PSG number 324.
+Eggs of the species were brought to Europe by Hennemann, Joachim Bresseel and Bruno Kneubühler and successfully bred in 2011.
+Kneubühler initially passed on his animals as Obrimus sp.
+"Pulog", later as Obrimus bicolanus "Pulog".
+The Phasmid Study Group lists the species under the PSG number 324.
+Animals of this breeding line are no longer in breeding.